bbi-lab/reference-architectures/app-deployment/aws/environments/aws/README.md

 ---
 ## Deployment

 This set of CloudFormation templates is meant to be deployed once.
-Resource names have been hardcoded to conform with our naming conventions, with the addition of `mavedb-` prefix.
+Resource names have been hardcoded to conform with our naming conventions, with the addition of `{project}-` prefix.
 Even deploying in a separate account will fail because the bucket names must be unique within each region.

 The region has been hardcoded as `us-west-2` and Availability Zones 1 and 2 are set to `us-west-2c` and `us-west-2b`, respectively.